home-assistant/home-assistant.io/source/_components/media_player.androidtv.markdown

 ## {% linkable_title Service %}

-The service `androidtv.adb_command` allows you to send either keys or ADB shell commands to the Android TV.
+The service `androidtv.adb_command` allows you to send either actions or ADB shell commands to the Android TV.

 | Service data attribute | Optional | Description |
 | ---------------------- | -------- | ----------- |